StRobertCHS-ICS4U1a-201819/tdd-git-assignment-felix-and-casey/README.md

  # To-do List:
 ## Casey:
 - [x] Median
-- [ ] Range <-- Needs fix (I posted comments on it ---- Casey) Check the issues tab, I put the details there
+- [ ] Range <-- Needs fix (Can you check the issue tab ---- Casey) Check the issues tab, I put the details there
 - [x] Lower Quartile
 - [x] Standard Deviation